Meet The Team

 LSW

-Ava is a Licensed Social Worker (LSW) at In2Great!
-She received both her Bachelors and Masters in Social Work from Indiana Wesleyan University.
-Through my time working towards earning my degree I gained valuable experience working within a school setting supporting students with their social and emotional needs and working with kids with disabilities through a special recreation association, where I helped provide meaningful recreational opportunities.
-Ava takes a client-centered, strengths-based approach to therapy, meeting each individual where they are in their development.
-She strives to foster a supportive and engaging therapeutic environment where clients feel understood, valued, and empowered to overcome challenges through finding unique ways to build meaningful connections with each child.
-In her free time, she loves to spend time with friends and family, be outside in nature, and hang out with her pet pig Merle!
+Ava Howard is a Licensed Social Worker (LSW) at In2Great and has been part of the team since October 2024.
+She earned both her Bachelor’s and Master’s degrees in Social Work from Indiana Wesleyan University.
+During her studies, Ava gained valuable experience in school settings supporting students with their social and emotional needs, as well as working with neurodivergent children through a special recreation association where she helped provide meaningful and inclusive recreational opportunities.
+Ava takes a client-centered, strengths-based approach to therapy and believes in meeting each child where they are developmentally.
+She strives to create a supportive and engaging therapeutic environment where clients and families feel understood, valued, and empowered.
+Ava enjoys finding unique and creative ways to build meaningful connections with each child.
+She has also completed DIRFloortime® Certificate Course 1.
+In her free time, Ava enjoys spending time with friends and family, being outside in nature, and hanging out with her pet pig, Merle.

 Brittany